AvaloniaUI/avalonia-docs/docs/guides/building-cross-platform-applications/dealing-with-platforms.md

 * **Keyboards**: Some devices may come with physical keyboards, while others only feature a software keyboard.
 Code that detects when a soft-keyboard is obscuring part of the screen needs to be sensitive to these differences.

 These platform-specific differences should be carefully considered when designing your Avalonia application to ensure a seamless user experience across all platforms.
 While you should strive to maximize your code reuse, you should also avoid attempting to reuse 100% of your code across all supported platforms.
-Instead, talyor each platform UIs to the feel at home on the device.
+Instead, tailor each platform UIs to the feel at home on the device.

 ### Dealing with Platform Divergence